Flex150 - Trampoline JumpFlex - Free user manual and instructions

 Attaching the Jump Mat

-Locate a Spring to the right of a Safety Net pole and attach this Spring the Jump Mat D-Ring (attach the small hook end of the Spring to the Jump Mat).
+Locate a Spring to the right of a Safety Net pole and attach this Spring to the Jump Mat D-Ring (attach the small hook end of the Spring to the Jump Mat).

-Continue until you have attached a Spring at to the Jump Mat to the right of each Safety Net pole, as shown.
+Continue until you have attached a Spring to the Jump Mat to the right of each Safety Net pole, as shown.

 Note: Make sure to count out an equal number of Jump Mat D-Rings and Frame attachment points before attaching the next spring.